iobroker-community-adapters/ioBroker.yeelight-2/README.md

 ### **WORK IN PROGRESS**

+-   (mcm1957) Adapter requires node.js >= 20, js-controller >= 6 and admin >= 6 now
--   (Black-Thunder) Online status for each device has been added (visible in admin object tree)
+-   (Black-Thunder) Online status for each device has been added (visible in admin object tree).
--   (Black-Thunder) Support for compact mode has been added
+-   (Black-Thunder) Support for compact mode has been added.
+-   (Black-Thunder) Code has been partially refeactored.
+-   (mcm1957) Dependencies have been updated

 ### 1.4.0 (2024-04-29)